PuranjaySingh449/weather-forecast/README.md

 Features
 Fetches current weather data for a given city using OpenWeatherMap API.

-Reads and processes historical weather data from a CSV file.

 Uses machine learning models (Random Forest) to predict rain probability.

 Implements regression models to forecast future temperature and humidity.